squishifier/squishifier.github.io/library.md

 ## New layer

 You can insert this section of code into your .GCODE file where you require the 3D printer to load a new layer of plastic sheet on top of the prototype.
-This code is only functional if the 3D printed add-ons available from the <strong>Tools</strong> section are attached to the 3D printer.
+This code is only functional if the 3D printed add-ons available from the Tools section are attached to the 3D printer.

 ```
 G0 Z10